Sky-Watcher Skymax-127 Maksutov Review

 So with a 33% obstruction, the Skymax-127 has the potential to perform really well on planets … as long as the optics are well-made.

 There is a ‘but’ though.
 With F12 optics and a 33% obstruction, there is the possibility of stray light problems (which is why most Maks of this focal length have bigger central obstructions).

 The visual back is 1.25” only and attaches via a standard SCT thread, so you could easily swap on a different one.
-The standard visual back has set-screws rather than a compression-ring, but on the plus side it has threads for a T-mount, so attaching a DSLR is easy (another of my boxes ticked).
+The standard visual back has set-screws rather than a compression-ring, but on the plus side it has threads for a T-mount, so attaching a DSLR is easy.

-Three small recessed hex-screws in the back-plate, surrounding the visual back, allow for collimation of the primary mirror, but this one is perfectly collimated so I won’t touch them.
+Three small recessed hex-screws in the back-plate, surrounding the visual back, allow for collimation of the primary mirror, but this one is perfectly collimated so I didn’t touch them.

 Skymax-127 has Vixen type dovetail plus ¼-20 threads at 10mm spacing.